 In addition to classes in criminal justice, the program’s strong liberal arts focus emphasizes critical writing, communications and analysis skills.
 You will be required to complete a writing course that focuses on the writing skills needed in your specific concentration.
 Students are required to complete an internship to gain practical experience, and the department’s full-time internship coordinator can help you find that perfect host site.

-If you want to continue your education and have a 3.4 GPA or higher, you can complete Appalachian’s Accelerated Admission from Baccalaureate to Master’s Program and receive a Master’s of Public Administration in one extra year.
+If you want to continue your education and have a 3.4 GPA or higher, you can complete Appalachian’s Accelerated Master’s Program and receive a Master’s of Public Administration in one extra year.

 Graduate schools: Some students continue their education at Appalachian State University or other institutions such as Florida State University and University of Missouri at St. Louis.